hope-data-science/tidyfst/cran-comments.md

+## 0.9.5
+Date: 20200410
+0. Reason for update: The update of `as_dt` is very important(see point 5), becasue it is used everywhere in tidyfst.
+This update might be minor inside the function, but it can improve the performance by large, especially for extremly large data sets (this means in version before 0.9.5[<=0.9.4], operation on large data frames could be quite slow because copies are made in every movement).
+1. Improve `distinct_dt` to receive variables more flexibly.
+2. Add `summary_fst` to get info of the fst table.
+3. Upgrade "mcols" in `nest_dt` to accept more flexibly by using `select_dt`.
+4. Debug `anti_join` and `semi_join` to become more efficient and robust.
+5. Update `as_dt` and many functions, which make it faster by reducing data copying when possible, but still stick to principals that never modify by reference.
+Suppressing the copy when possible, but copies are still made when necessary(using `as.data.table`).
+6. Improve `separate_dt` and `unite_dt`.
+7. Improve `replace_dt`.
+8. For every `summarise_` and `mutate_`, give a "by" parameter.
+9. Add `summarise_when`.

 ## 0.9.4
 Date: 20200402
 0. Reason for update: The former introduction of modification by reference is violating the principals of the package, remove them.
 Modification by reference might be good, I build another package named 'tidyft' to realize it.